 2. Design Tokens & Theming

-Polaris uses design tokens for colors, spacing, typography, and more, making it easy to customize the look of your app while staying aligned with Shopify’s branding.
+Polaris uses design tokens for colors, spacing, typography, and more, making it easy to customize your app’s look while staying aligned with Shopify’s branding.

-Tokens like –p-color-text, –p-space-500, or theming props in AppProvider help control your app’s style at a global level.
+Tokens such as –p-color-text, –p-space-500, or theming props in AppProvider help control your app’s style globally.

 3. Layout & UX Guidelines